VTT Chapter Markers Guide for Developers

 1. Overview

-• Build Dynamic UI: Can listen for chapter changes via JavaScript and dynamically update relevant information on the page (such as sidebar menus, titles, etc.).
-This guide provides detailed instructions on how to create and use WebVTT chapter files.
+• Build Dynamic UIs: You can listen for chapter changes via JavaScript to dynamically update relevant information on the page (such as sidebar table of contents, titles, etc.).

 2. Core Concepts: What is a Chapter Track?

-3. WebVTT Chapter Syntax in Detail
+3. Detailed Explanation of WebVTT Chapter Syntax

 The structure of a standard WebVTT chapter file is very simple.